 HISTORY OF WOMEN EDUCATION IN INDIA

 Although in the Vedic period women had access to education in India, they had gradually lost this right.
-However, in the British period there was revival of interest in women’s education in India.
-During this period, various socio religious movements led by eminent persons like Raja Ram Mohan Roy, Iswar Chandra Vidya sagar emphasized on women’s education in India.
+However, in the British period, there was a revival of interest in women’s education in India.
+During this period, various socio-religious movements led by eminent persons like Raja Ram Mohan Roy, Iswar Chandra Vidya Sagar emphasized on women’s education in India.

-As a result women’s literacy rate has grown over the three decades and the growth of female literacy has in fact been higher than that of male literacy rate.
+As a result, women’s literacy rate has grown over the three decades and the growth of female literacy has in fact been higher than that of male literacy rate.
 While in 1971 only 22% of Indian women were literate, by the end of 2001 54.16% female were literate.
-The growth of female literacy rate is 14.87% as compared to 11.72 %10of that of male literacy rate.
+The growth of female literacy rate is 14.87% as compared to 11.72 % to that of male literacy rate.

 IMPORTANCE OF WOMEN EDUCATION IN INDIA

 Women education in India plays a very important role in the overall development of the country.
-It not only helps in the development of half of the human resources, but in improving the quality of life at home and outside.
-Educated women not only tend to promote education of their girl children, but also can provide better guidance to all their children.
+It not only helps in the development of half of the human resources but in improving the quality of life at home and outside.
+Educated women not only tend to promote the education of their girl children but also can provide better guidance to all their children.
 Moreover educated women can also help in the reduction of infant mortality rate and growth of the population.

-Gender discrimination still persists in India and lot more needs to be done in the field of women’s education in India.
+Gender discrimination still persists in India and a lot more needs to be done in the field of women’s education in India.
 The gap in the male-female literacy rate is just a simple indicator.
-While the male literary rate is more than 75% according to the 2001 Census, the female literacy rate is just 54.16%.
-11
+While the male literacy rate is more than 75% according to the 2001 Census, the female literacy rate is just 54.16%.

 WOMEN EMPOWERMENT THROUGH EDUCATION